About the Major

 Sophomore year.
 At the heart of the program in the sophomore year are the weekly tutorial and tutorial essay that are designed to develop conceptual and analytic skills as well as precision in writing and argument.
 The academic year is composed of three trimesters of eight weeks each, and each student takes a trimester tutorial in history, government, and economics.
 Due to their intensive nature, tutorials account for more than half of the student's academic work during the year.
 A semester-length colloquium in social theory in the fall and selected courses within and outside the social sciences complete the sophomore program.
 Comprehensive examinations, administered by external examiners at the end of the sophomore year, produce the only official grade for sophomores.

 Junior year.
 The second semester of the junior year involves a philosophy colloquium on the modes of inquiry in the social sciences and a sequence of two seven-week tutorials building on the sophomore tutorials, each carrying one course credit.
 Students will also take several of their elective courses in the three CSS disciplines to enhance their research skills and the ability to accomplish major writing projects in the social sciences.
 Juniors also have the option of studying abroad in their first semester.

 Senior year.
-In addition to a CSS seminar in the first semester, the senior year involves a substantial piece of written work.
-This is often, but not invariably, an honors thesis (two semesters) or a senior project (one semester).
-In all cases it is a large-scale, sustained, and serious investigation of an intellectual problem.
+In addition to a CSS seminar in the first semester, the senior year requires completion of a substantial piece of written work.
+This requirement can be fulfilled by either an honors thesis (two semesters) or a senior project (one semester).
+In all cases it is a sustained and serious investigation of an intellectual problem.